 Ophelia’s Flowers: Jeni Mae

 Florist’s Statement: “I love the gesture depicted in this object (and I love the entire vibe of the museum’s Gallery of Antiquities!).
-The terra cotta, turquoise, meta, and stone – it is all very ‘hardcore’ (in a really great way!).”
+The terra cotta, turquoise, metal, and stone – it is all very ‘hardcore’ (in a really great way!).”

 River City Florist: Lauren Moscato